Last verified: 17 days ago

 BHB Salts

-Also known as: Beta-Hydroxybutyrate Salts, Exogenous Ketone Salts, D-BHB, R-BHB, S-BHB, Ketone Salts
+Also known as: Beta-Hydroxybutyrate Salts, Exogenous Ketone Salts, D-BHB, R/S-BHB, Ketone Salts, Sodium BHB, Magnesium BHB, Calcium BHB

-No established safe dose (EFSA concluded safety has not been established)
+No established safe dose (EFSA could not establish a safe intake level)

 What the Science Says